- Age: 30

 Country of Residence:

 Human rights are central to the realization of gender equality, youth participation in decision making, and the protection of young people's sexual and reproductive health and rights.
 Our advocacy on gender equality is about preserving human dignity.
+Like any other progressive human endeavor, our cause and programming around gender equality should have frequent monitoring and evaluation to ascertain wins and the unintended results that can potentially be disastrous for the equal world we want to create for ourselves and hopefully, for the generations to come.

 - Muleta Kapatiso